doctorfree/RoonCommandLine/markdown/list_albums.1.md

 list_albums - List Roon Library Albums

 # SYNOPSIS
-**list_albums** [ ALBUM ]
+**list_albums** [ ALBUM ] [ EXALBUM ]

 # DESCRIPTION
-Lists Roon Library albums matching the specified album name or substring
+Lists Roon Library albums matching the specified album name or substring.
+Optionally, an exclusion string can be provided as the second argument.
+Album names containing the exclusion string will not be listed.

 # COMMAND LINE OPTIONS
 **ALBUM**
 : Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
-All Roon library album names matching the provided album name or containing the substring will be returned
+All Roon library album names matching the provided album name or containing the substring will be listed

+**EXALBUM**
+: Provide an album exclusion string, in quotes if it contains spaces.
+No Roon library album names including the provided album exclusion string will be listed

 # EXAMPLES
 **list_albums Moon**
 : Will return a list of Roon library album names, one per line, that contain the string "Moon"

+**list_albums Moon Light**
+: Will return a list of Roon library album names, one per line, that contain the string "Moon" but do not contain the string "Light"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com